ghimirebibek/podcastfy/README.md

 ## Updates 🚀

 ### v0.2.3 release
-- Add support for running LLMs locally
+- Add support for running LLMs locally.
-- Enable config for running podcastfy with no API KEYs
+- Enable config for running podcastfy with no API KEYs.
 - and [more...](https://github.com/souzatharsis/podcastfy/blob/main/CHANGELOG.md#023---2024-10-15)

 ### v0.2.2 release
 - Podcastfy is now multi-modal!
 Users can generate audio from images + text inputs!

 ### v0.2.0 release
-- Users can now customize podcast style, structure, and content
+- Users can now customize podcast style, structure, and content.
-- Integration with LangChain for better LLM management
+- Integration with LangChain for better LLM management.

 ## Quickstart 💻